KL-DL-ML/federated-learning-autoencoder-anomaly-detection/README.md

 ```
 python3 fl_server.py --server_address localhost:11000 --model AE --dataset ENERGY &
 ```
 - --server_address: specifies which server and port it runs on.
-E.g., localhost:110000
+E.g., localhost:11000
 - --model: specifies which model to use.
 E.g., AE
 - --dataset: specifies which dataset to test in this case we use ENERGY

 After the FL server executed successfully, we can execute all clients to connect to server.

 ## Run the Federated Learning Clients

+Before run the Federated Learning Clients, we must preprocess all of the data for each client.
+To do that, run the code in Jupyter Notebook which is called `client_preprocess.ipynb`.

 To run the Federated Learning Clients, using the command:
 ```